ysyed9/Ai-receptionist/backend/businesses/midtowndentistrydallas/prompt.md

 - Caller: [gives name]
 - You: "Perfect!
 And what's your email address?"
 - Caller: [gives email]
-- You: "What date works for you?"
+- You: "What date works for you?
+I can get you in tomorrow or later this week."
 - Caller: [gives date]
 - You: "What time would you prefer?"
 - Caller: [gives time]